Andrejkf/solution_advanced_lane_finding/report_template.md

 ##### Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 Initially I tried to use a color combination using a yellow_white color mask between HSV and HSL color spaces, but then I noticed that the S channel and L channel can be used separately to generate binary images.
-Also I tested sobel gradients in x direction, y direction, magnitud threshold and angle direction thresholds but for simplicity I used
+Also I tested sobel gradients in x direction, y direction, magnitud threshold and angle direction thresholds but for simplicity I used gradients in x direction.
+Note: I believe that x_treshold, y_threshold, magnitude_threshol and dire
 I applied a combination of

 -   Use color transforms, gradients, etc., to create a thresholded binary image.